Blue Heart Giving Guide 2022

-During the end-of-year giving season, the non-profits that get the most donations are those that have big PR budgets to shout their message from the rooftops (and in your inbox).
+During the end-of-year giving season, the non-profits that get the most donations are those that have big PR budgets to shout their message from the rooftops (and into your inbox).

-But there are many organizations that have less visibility, yet are doing transformational work to help black, brown, gender-marginalized, queer, disabled, and low-income people survive and thrive.
+Yet there are many organizations that have less visibility, and are doing transformational work to help Black, brown, gender-marginalized, queer, disabled, and low-income people survive and thrive.

 from the bottom up.

-This year members of the Blue Heart community have stepped up to commit $30,000 in matching funds.
+This year members of the Blue Heart community have stepped up to commit over $25,000 in matching funds.
 This means for every donation you make to organizations in the guide, your donation will be doubled!

 share this guide